 Founded in 2014, Coinomi claims to be the “oldest multi-chain wallet on the market, with millions of active users.”
 They also claim to have never had a single hack on a Coinomi wallet.
 That should reassure new users, who can manage over 1700 cryptocurrency assets with Coinomi.

 - No fees for sending and receiving transactions

 - Broad crypto support

-Best for Experienced Bitcoin Traders
+Best Crypto Wallets for Experienced Traders

 The Model T is Trezor’s top-end bitcoin wallet.
 It supports hundreds of coins and offers high levels of security.
 The wallet connects to your computer via USB and can be stored offline when not in use.
 It even has a touchscreen to display authentication requests.
 If there’s a downside, it’s the price, as the unit will set you back over $200.